- the most common trouble call by service and repair HVAC companies

 - A utility knife or wire strippers (for small wire)

 - Plastic wall anchors (sometimes provided with the thermostat) good for drywall

 - A drill with a bit to make the holes for the plastic wall anchors

 - Two pencils or pens

-- A small paper bag and some masking tape (tape the bag below the area where the thermostat is so that any trash or dust will fall into the bag and not onto the floor)
+- A small paper bag and some masking tape.
+Tape the bag below the area where the thermostat.
+Any trash or dust will fall into the bag and not onto the floor.